Curbside Collection - Garbage, Recycling and Food Waste

 For more information on the Regional District of Central Kootenay’s updated recycling program with Recycle BC, click here.

-♻️ The Creston Recycling Depot, located at 412 Helen St. (beside Arrow Mountain car wash) is a CORE depot which accepts the full range of materials.
-Hours of operation are Tuesday - Saturday, 8:00 a.m. - 5:00 p.m.
+♻️ The Creston Recycling Depot, located at 412 Helen St. (beside Arrow Mountain car wash) is a CORE DEPOT (accepts commercial/business generated cardboard recycling).
+Hours of operation are Tuesday - Saturday, 9:00 a.m. - 5:00 p.m.

 ♻️ The Creston Landfill, located at 1501 Mallory Rd. is a SATELLITE depot which ONLY accepts the three main categories of recycling: paper & cardboard, plastic & metal containers, and glass.
 Hours of operation are Tuesday - Saturday, 9:00 a.m. - 4:00 p.m.